 1. Elafonissi (Crete)

-The number of sunbeds, though, is very limited in general, and there is only a couple of canteens with drinks and food, so you had better be prepared for that.
+The number of sunbeds, though, is very limited.
+There are only a few canteens with drinks and food, so you had better be prepared for that.2.
+Balos (Crete)

-Yes, it is difficult to approach the beach by car and that is for a good reason as if it was easily accessible, the incredible landscape would be spoiled.
+Yes, it is difficult to approach the beach by car, and that is for a good reason.
+If it were easily accessible, the incredible landscape would be spoiled.
 It’s difficult to get there by design!

-This is one of the most family-friendly beaches in Greece and if you like swimming, sunbathing and relaxing, this is the place to go in Naxos island.
+This is one of the most family-friendly beaches in Greece.
+If you like swimming, sunbathing, and relaxing, this is the place on Naxos Island.

 4. Myrtos (Kefalonia)

-There are some sunbeds on the beach but most people bring their own umbrellas and chairs.
-I highly recommend you arrive there as early as possible (meaning before 10am in the morning) to ensure you get a nice spot on the beach before most of the people arrive.
+Some sunbeds are on the beach, but most people bring umbrellas and chairs.
+I highly recommend you arrive as early as possible (before 10 a.m.) to ensure you get a nice spot on the beach before most people arrive.

-The sand is white on the beach itself, and the waters have a unique light blue colour but be careful they deepen very quickly!5.
-Navagio Beach (Zakynthos)
+The sand is white on the beach, and the waters are uniquely light blue.
+But be careful—they deepen very quickly!

 6. Porto Katsiki (Lefkada)

-I am not going to lie to you: there will be crowds and most probably strong winds but this doesn’t change the fact that this is a very beautiful beach.
+I will not lie to you: there will be crowds and probably strong winds, but this doesn’t change the fact that this is a very beautiful beach.
+You won’t find many people if you visit the beach in the morning.
+There is also a parking space just behind the beach (it’s not free).

 7. Paradise Beach (Mykonos)

-Paradise beach in Mykonos is a lovely sandy beach that attracts all kinds of people and visitors to the beautiful island of Mykonos.
+Paradise Beach in Mykonos is a lovely sandy beach that attracts all kinds of people and visitors to the beautiful island of Mykonos.
+The beach has very clear turquoise waters.

-I am not going to lie to you: these can be very expensive (literally hundreds of euros in August), but nothing is blocking you from bringing your umbrella or towels.
+The famous Paradise Beach Bar is on the beach, and you can rent many sunbeds and umbrellas.
+I will not lie: these can be very expensive (literally hundreds of euros in August), but nothing prevents you from bringing your umbrella or towels.

 8. Koukounaries (Skiathos)

-This is an ideal beach for families and kids as it is very long with very clean and fine sand with a few tavernas around where you can get some food.
+The sea is crystal clear and shallow.
+This is an ideal beach for families and kids as it is very long with very clean and fine sand and a few taverns around where you can get food.

 9. Sarakiniko (Milos)